Concetta Dimech1

 Teachers hit students hands if misbehaved.
 Was taught in both English and Maltese.
 Religion was taught in public school.

 Subjects included English and Maltese, math, history (Maltese and World).
 At home learned to knit from sister at age 5.
 Josie became a fabulous knitter.
 She could look at you a knit a perfect Irish sweater in 4 days.
 Knit many baby outfits for gifts.
-As of 13 February 1944,her married name was Vella.1 She emigrated from Malta US Brazil; we had large wooden box which included plant seeds, kid's bathtub; bed mattress, linens); Angelo bribed the inspector!; left NY on train to SF; turned back before Chicago because of weather; Moved in with Angelo's brother Frank Vella on 16 June 1950 to New York, NY, USA.1 She emigrated from on 20 June 1950 to San Francisco, San Francisco Co., CA, USA.1 She contributed her family's genealogy to MHS on 20 April 2014.
-She was living on 4 December 2018 in Hayward, CA, USA; A Maltese Elder.
+As of 13 February 1944,her married name was Vella.1 She emigrated from Malta US Brazil; we had large wooden box which included plant seeds, kid's bathtub; bed mattress, linens); Angelo bribed the inspector!; left NY on train to SF; turned back before Chicago because of weather; Moved in with Angelo's brother Frank Vella on 16 June 1950 to New York, NY, USA.1 She emigrated from on 20 June 1950 to San Francisco, San Francisco Co., CA, USA.1 She was living on 4 December 2018 in Hayward, CA, USA; A Maltese Elder.
 She was a Questionnaire:

 Occupation: packed 10 lb bags of potatos in San Francisco for 2 years at Berger Co; worked for 12 yeatrs at Spear Co. on sewing machine, then Brampton Co in San Leandro, making plastic coverings; foreman for 5 years.